List of awards and nominations received by Michelle Yeoh

 Michelle Yeoh is a Malaysian actress who has received many awards and nominations.
-Following a spinal injury that prevented Yeoh from pursuing a ballet career professionally, she began competing in beauty pageants.
-In 1983, she was crowned Miss World Malaysia at the age of 20 and represented her country at the Miss World pageant, where she placed 18th overall.
-A year later, she continued to win the title of Miss Moomba International in Australia.
-This gave her an opportunity to enter the Hong Kong film world before working in Hollywood.
+Following a spinal injury that prevented Yeoh from pursuing a professional ballet career, she began competing in beauty pageants.
+In 1983, she was crowned Miss World Malaysia at the age of 20 and represented her country in the Miss World pageant, where she placed 18th overall.
+A year later, she went on to win the title Miss Moomba International in Australia.

-Michelle Yeoh's first starring role in Yes, Madam earned her the first nomination at the Hong Kong Film Awards for Best New Performer.
-In 1998, Yeoh's career turned over a new page when she received her second nomination for this award in the Best Supporting Actress for The Soong Sisters.
-In the same year, Yeoh's first role in Hollywood in James Bond's film Tomorrow Never Dies continued to bring her a MTV Movie & TV Awards nomination in the Best Fight category.
-Early 21st century, with an appearance in Crouching Tiger, Hidden Dragon, the first foreign language film to set a Guinness World Record of surpassing $100 million at the box office in the United States, gained the actor widespread recognition with many prestigious award nominations, such as the British Academy Film Awards, Chlotrudis Awards, Saturn Awards, Hong Kong Film Awards, Golden Horse Awards, Toronto Film Critics Association, Vancouver Film Critics Circle, and was awarded by the Ethnic Multicultural Media Academy in the Best Film Actress category.
+Michelle Yeoh's first starring role in Yes, Madam earned her her first nomination at the Hong Kong Film Awards for Best New Performer.
+In 1998, Yeoh received her second nomination for Best Supporting Actress for The Soong Sisters.
+In the same year, Yeoh's first role in Hollywood in the James Bond film Tomorrow Never Dies earned her an MTV Movie & TV Awards nomination in the Best Fight category.
+In the early 21st century, Yeoh gained widespread recognition for her role in Crouching Tiger, Hidden Dragon, the first foreign-language film to surpass $100 million at the box office in the United States, (Note: Multiple sources.) which brought her numerous award nominations, including the British Academy Film Awards, Chlotrudis Awards, Saturn Awards, Hong Kong Film Awards, Golden Horse Awards, Toronto Film Critics Association, Vancouver Film Critics Circle.
+She was also awarded Best Film Actress by the Ethnic Multicultural Media Academy.